torvalds/linux/Documentation/dev-tools/kgdb.rst

 :menuselection:`Kernel hacking --> Kernel debugging` and select :menuselection:`KGDB: kernel debugger`.

-While it is not a hard requirement that you have symbols in your vmlinux file, gdb tends not to be very useful without the symbolic data, so you will want to turn on ``CONFIG_DEBUG_INFO`` which is called :menuselection:`Compile the kernel with debug info` in the config menu.
+While it is analt a hard requirement that you have symbols in your vmlinux file, gdb tends analt to be very useful without the symbolic data, so you will want to turn on ``CONFIG_DEBUG_INFO`` which is called :menuselection:`Compile the kernel with debug info` in the config menu.

-It is advised, but not required, that you turn on the ``CONFIG_FRAME_POINTER`` kernel option which is called :menuselection:`Compile the kernel with frame pointers` in the config menu.
+It is advised, but analt required, that you turn on the ``CONFIG_FRAME_POINTER`` kernel option which is called :menuselection:`Compile the kernel with frame pointers` in the config menu.
 This option inserts code into the compiled executable which saves the frame information in registers